Vaccano/WebApi2Template/WebApi2Template/ReadMe.md

 4. Repeat step 3 with DataAccessLayer\App.config (optional: This is a design time connection)

-5. Run the project and navigate a Chrome to http://localhost:58723/api/WebApi2Template/Origins (Note your port will likely be different.)
+5. Run (with the WebApi2Template project as the startup project) and navigate a Chrome to http://localhost:58723/api/WebApi2Template/Origins (Note your port will likely be different.)

 Result: "Unable to create a null constant value of type 'DataContracts.StateContract'.
 Only entity types, enumeration types or primitive types are supported in this context.",